The number platforms to build an ecommerce store is mind numbing.

 Shopify used to have a native ecommerce plugin but stopped that.
 They now have just the buy button.

-You can get that from the Shopify Lite plan at just $9 per month.
+You can get that from the Shopify for WordPress at just $5 per month.
 If you are looking for a buy button with an admin interface that allows you to manage orders, shopping, sales, and payment, it is a good option.
 They have tutorials on how to set up the buy button on your WP site.

 With Shopify Lite, you can build custom storefronts and sponsored content on any page or post on your site.
 In using the buy button and in extension Shopify Lite, you have access to the mobile POS app.